NeilGirdhar/tikzify/README.rst

 Tikzify
 =======

-A set of utilities for programmatically generating TikZ code.
+A set of utilities for programmatically generating Typst code.

+Previously: Tikz/Latex code; now, Typst.
+This is a work in progress.

 Contribution guidelines
 =======================